-As Afrobeat transforms into an international experience like reggae did half a century ago, it has begun to blend with other forms of music, art, and expression.
+As Afrobeat transformed into an international experience, like reggae did half a century ago, it began to blend with other forms of music, art, and expression.
 Amal was at the forefront of this movement, taking Afrobeat beyond music and into culture.
 She was truly a force to be reckoned with.